herbsjs/herbsjs.github.io/docs/tutorial/create-usecases.md

 ---
-id: create-list-usecase
+id: create-usecases
 title: 5.
-Creating List Use Cases
+Creating Use Cases 💥
 sidebar_label: 5.
-Creating List Use Cases
+Creating Use Cases 💥
-slug: /tutorial/create-list-usecase
+slug: /tutorial/create-usecases
 ---

 ## Introduction to the Use Case concept